Porque te vas

 "Porque te vas" (/es/; Spanish for "Because You Are Leaving") is a song by English-born Spanish singer Jeanette, written by José Luis Perales and produced by Rafael Trabucchelli for record label Hispavox in 1974.
+A romantic ballad incorporating elements of funk, disco and pop music, the song deals with the pain of romantic parting, featuring Jeanette's distinctive high-pitched vocals over a prominent saxophone-driven arrangement.